Overview

 File Import Replications

-Currently, you can import data from flat files using Syniti Drive as the source datastore and an SKP Catalog System as the target datastore.
+You can import data from flat files using Syniti Drive as the source datastore and an SKP Catalog System as the target datastore.
+In File Import replications, you can also perform field mappings, similar to the way you would map fields when customizing the target table configuration based on the file.

 To create file import replications: